GeoStat-Examples/gstools-transform22-tutorial/README.md

 ## Installation

 We assume, that you already have conda set up and running.
+Please clone or [download](https://github.com/GeoStat-Examples/gstools-transform22-tutorial/archive/refs/heads/main.zip) this repository to get started.

 ### conda environment